pandas-dev/pandas/web/pandas/pdeps/0001-purpose-and-guidelines.md

 discussion.
 A PDEP can be rejected for different reasons, for example good ideas that are not backward-compatible, and the breaking changes are not considered worth implementing.

+The author(s) may choose to resubmit a rejected PDEP.
+We expect authors to use their judgement in that case, as to whether they believe more discussion, or an amended proposal has the potential to lead to a diffrent result.
+A new PDEP is then created, which includes a link to the previously rejected PDEP.

 #### Invalid PDEP